ncri/ajaxify_rails/README.md

       ... your extra html ...
     end

-For example you could provide url for a widget in the layout like this:
+For example you could provide html for a widget in the layout like this:

     def ajaxify_extra_content
       "<div id='my_fancy_widget_html'> some html </div>"